Retirement

 • Payments are made every Friday and payment will be made on the first available Friday following receipt of all the relevant paperwork.
 This can be up to 4 – 6 weeks from the date you retire.

-• The pensions team will contact you to confirm the date payment will be made.
+• The pensions team will contact you to confirm the date that payment will be made.

 Paying your pension